Alverno College keynote speaker Marley Dias on being an activist, author and phenom at 14

 News At Other State Sites:

+- Wisconsin Rapids police searching for person who might have jumped from bridge12 hours ago

+- Alverno College keynote speaker Marley Dias on being an activist, author and phenom at 141 day ago

-- Man stabbed during break-in found not guilty of attempted homicide, guilty of other charge...18 hours ago
+- Man stabbed during break-in found not guilty of attempted homicide, guilty of other charge...1 day ago

-- Clay Matthews, Randall Cobb leave Packers, Shopko closing all stores: Stories you loved21 hours ago

 - Court Enters Not Guilty Plea On Behalf Of Suspect In Casino Parking Lot Killing2 days ago

-- Dane County Tops State in Corn Production, Rock Co. in Soybeans2 days ago
+- Dane County Tops State in Corn Production, Rock Co. in Soybeans3 days ago

 WISCONSINREPORT.COM (WiscReport.com) is not affiliated with Wisconsin Government or any state agency, department, entity, or other website or printed publication with Wisconsin in it’s name.
 Established in 2002, we operate completely independent from political parties and other forms of outside influence.
 Our Mission is to report the truth, the whole truth, and nothing but the truth.
 We are WiscReport on Twitter and Facebook.
 A Morbizco Internet Media online publication. – WisconsinReport.com.